18F/methods/_pages/validate/card-sorting.md

 1. Give users a collection of content represented on cards.

-2. Ask users to parse the content into a list of categories you have predefined.
+2. Ask users to separate the cards into a list of categories you have predefined.

 3. Ask users to tell you why they assigned cards to the categories they did.